randreas/CS611-Legends/README.md

 isCastable.java		- interface for objects that are castable (Spells)

+isSellable.java		- interface for items that are sellable

 Inventory.java		- inventory class that has a list of weapons, armors, spells and potions

 SpellType.java		- enum for types of spells

 Player.java			- player class that tracks a players name and Symbol

+ValorPlayer.java	- Player class that represents the player for lengends of Valor

 LegendsPlayer.java 	- Legends Player extends player has list of heroes and curr location on map